mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 between domain names
 and the numbers that computer networks use.

-Maybe you've seen these networking numbers.
+Maybe you’ve seen these networking numbers.
 The numbers are called IP addresses, short for {{< extlink "https://en.wikipedia.org/wiki/Internet_Protocol" "Internet Protocol" >}} addresses.
 Common examples would include: